Stryyder/The-Coding-Journey/README.md

 There is so much information out there that the exact path to your first job as a front-end developer can be a nightmare.
 You are told you have to learn this, that, the other thing, and know how to slice bread with a different framework each day.
 This project is an ongoing log of what it takes for me (a 40 year old man with a lot of other challenges besides coding) to get into the industry.
 I truly hope to show that anyone, absolutely anyone (even a slightly dense old dog like me) can learn new tricks and do this stuff.
 I have a long way to go.
 Join me if you like!

 ### Biggest lessons so far
+- You may experience something deeper than burnout, fear of not being able to grasp the material.
+But you can.
 - Even if web dev dies in the future, programming won't
 - Before applying to jobs, have a solid portfolio and a web dev focused resume
 - Learn at the speed required to fully comprehend the material